 The concept of offering hospitality to strangers has plenty of precedent in the Old Testament.
 Acts of hospitality in Israel included the humble and gracious reception of aliens into the home for food, lodging and protection (Genesis 18:2-8, 19:1-8; Job 31:16-23, 31-32).
 In addition, Old Testament teaching portrays the Israelites as alienated people who are dependent on God’s hospitality (Psalm 39:12) and God as the One who graciously meets their needs, redeeming them from Egypt and feeding and clothing them in the wilderness (Exodus 16; Deuteronomy 8:2-5).

 John, as always, emphasizes the importance of walking in the truth of the Gospel.
 Hospitality, support and encouragement for our fellow Christians are some of the main precepts of the teachings of Jesus, and Gaius was obviously an outstanding example of this ministry.
-We should do the same whenever we can, welcoming visiting missionaries, preachers and strangers (as long as we are sure that they are true believers) not only to our churches but also to our homes, and offer them whatever support and encouragement they need.
+We should also show hospitality to those who minister the Word, welcoming them into our churches and homes.
+Those who are servants of the gospel deserve our support and encouragement.